Last Updated on July 1, 2020 by Scott Krager

 These switches are also known as typing switches.

 Cherry MX Brown

 Cherry MX brown is kind of a crossover between linear and tactile switches.
-It's because, while they provide you with the tactile and audible feedback (although not as noticeable as in MX Blue switches) whenever your press a key.
+It’s because they provide you with the tactile and audible feedback (although not as noticeable as in MX Blue switches) whenever you press a key.

 Redragon K552 KUMARA: Check Price On Amazon